 Despite soaring interest in sustainable fashion, efforts to create major industry changes are slowing down, according to a report by the Global Fashion Agenda.

 Brands are still committing time and effort to sourcing innovative materials that are durable and ethically-made.

-Enter Tencel.
-Tencel fibres are being used to make fabric for clothing by iconic designers and retailers including Ted Baker, Victoria’s Secret and Levi’s, to name a few.
+One such fabric fitting the bill is Tencel.
+Its fibres are being used in materials for designers and retailers including Ted Baker, Victoria’s Secret and Levi’s and by sustainable fashion brands such as People Tree.
 But what is making this new fabric so popular and why is it considered a more environmentally friendly choice for clothing brands?

 What is Tencel?

-Tencel is the new cotton on the block.
-Produced by the Austrian company Lenzing AG, Tencel is the brand name for a set of fibres called 'modal' and 'lyocell' and is referred to in the industry as “regenerated cellulose".
-In comparison, just as Hoover is the trademark name for vacuum cleaners, Tencel is the trademark name for modal and lyocell fibres.
-The fibres are incredibly versatile and are often combined with other textiles such as cotton, wool, polyester and silk to improve the fabric’s functionality.
+Produced by Austrian company Lenzing AG, Tencel is the brand name for a for fibres modal- a type of semi-synthetic rayon - and lyocell - another form of rayon, made with spun wood cellulose.
+The fibres are incredibly versatile and are often combined with other textiles such as cotton, wool, polyester and silk to improve their functionality.

-It is produced from natural, raw wood material which is sourced sustainably from forests.
-Wood pulp is dissolved in a chemical solvent and the mixture is then pushed through small holes (like a spaghetti maker) to form fibres.
+The brand says that the fabric is produced from natural, raw wood material which is sustainably sourced from forests.
+Wood pulp is dissolved in a chemical solvent and the mixture is then pushed through small holes to form fibres.
 The fibres are then chemically treated, spun into yarn and can be woven into cloth.
-Throughout the process, the water is recycled and the solvent is reused to form new fibres, which lessens any harmful waste made in the production process.
-Tencel claim that as it manufactures using plant materials, it is biodegradable and also requires less energy and water in its production than cotton.
-Sounds good to us!
+Throughout the process, the water is recycled and the solvent is reused to form new fibres, in a bid to keep waste to a minimum.
+Tencel claims that as it uses plant materials, it is biodegradable and also requires less energy and water in its production than cotton.